-

 Whilst I may be a boiling hot space invader, my partner is not without fault.
 He is a snorer.
 And it’s frankly deafening if you catch him on a bad night.

-Rolling my partner over onto his side (the Sleep Health Foundation says snoring is worse when lying on your back) and introducing a firmer pillow has worked wonders for this, but there are other things you can do if the problem persists.
-The Better Health Channel suggests trying simple steps like treating nasal congestion, avoiding alcohol in the hours before sleep and making sure that the air in your room is neither too dry nor too humid.
+Rolling my partner over onto his side (the Sleep Health Foundation says snoring is almost always worse when lying on your back) and introducing a firmer pillow has worked wonders for this, but there are other things you can do too.
+For snorers, preventative steps like losing weight if you are overweight, staying away from allergy triggers that you know worsen your snoring, and avoiding alcohol in the hours before you go to sleep might also help.
 And if all else fails, a good pair of earplugs can be your saviour.

 Of course, Dr Junge says it’s important to be aware that snoring can sometimes be more serious.
-“It’s really important to get snoring checked out to see if it’s just simple snoring, or if it’s actually related to sleep apnoea – a sleep disorder that can be easily treated, and the snoring goes away.”
+“It’s really important to get snoring checked out to see if it’s just simple snoring, or if it’s actually related to sleep apnoea – a sleep disorder that can be treated, which may help to stop the snoring.”

 Speak up and be proactive